-- The academic advisor will help you plan your qualifier and other courses during your first year here. - They will also guide you to find and begin research with your "Dissertation Advisor". - Academic advisor may not necessarily be in your research area, but will still provide invaluable advice to guide your progress. - Email your academic advisor asap and set up an appointment to meet with them.
+- The academic advisor will help you plan your qualifier and other courses during your first year here. - They will also guide you to find and begin research with your "Dissertation Advisor". - Academic advisor may not necessarily be in your research area, but will still provide invaluable advice to guide your progress. - If not done already: email your academic advisor asap and set up an appointment to meet with them.

-2. RPE

-Research Proficiency Exam
+2. RPE Research Proficiency Exam